lawrennd/old_talks/_posts/2003-3-24-particle-filters-variational-methods-and-importance-sampling.md

   processing of cDNA microarray images.
 We will then add dynamics to the model and demonstrate a marked improvement over standard approaches on both synthetic and real-world tracking examples.'
-:venue: Machine Learning and Perception Group, Microsoft Research, Cambridge, U.K.
+venue: Machine Learning and Perception Group, Microsoft Research, Cambridge, U.K.
-:year: '2003'
+year: '2003'
-:month: mar
-:day: '24'
-:month_numeric: '3'
+month: '3'
+day: '24'
+layout: talk
+key: Lawrence:msr03
 ---